Every good teacher knows the importance of classroom routines and procedures.

 This is done by assigning classroom jobs.

-Not only does giving classroom jobs to students take some of the burden off the teacher, it provides students with a sense of purpose plus builds community.
+Not only does giving classroom jobs to students take some of the burdens of the teacher, but it also provides students with a sense of purpose plus builds community.

 You may even want students to apply for a specific classroom job so that they stay interested and committed to the role.